 Investors purchasing shares of common stock in this offering will pay a price per share that substantially exceeds the pro forma book value per share of our tangible assets after subtracting our liabilities.
-As a result, investors purchasing shares of common stock in this offering will incur immediate dilution of \$7.45 per share, based on the assumed initial public offering price of \$14.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, and our pro forma net tangible book value as of December 31, 2014.
+As a result, investors purchasing shares of common stock in this offering will incur immediate dilution of \$7.45 per share, based on the initial public offering price of \$14.00 per share, and our pro forma net tangible book value as of December 31, 2014.
 For information on how the foregoing amounts were calculated, see "Dilution."
-To the extent the initial public offering price of our common stock is less than \$13.00 per share, or shares are issued under outstanding options or warrants, or pursuant to the conversion of convertible debt, investors will incur further dilution.
+To the extent shares are issued under outstanding options or warrants, or pursuant to the conversion of convertible debt, investors will incur further dilution.
 As a result of the dilution to investors purchasing shares in this offering, investors may receive significantly less than the purchase price paid in this offering, if anything, in the event of our liquidation.